How Loud Are Sugar Gliders

 Chirping is one of the most common sounds made by sugar gliders.
 It is a high-pitched noise that they often use when they are feeling content or to communicate with their owners.
 Chirping is generally soft and pleasant, resembling the sound of a bird.
 It is not usually loud enough to disturb your sleep or conversations.

-See also Are Sugar Gliders Rodents
+See also Sugar Glider Penis

 Understanding Sugar Glider Vocalizations